Zarya97/CarTalks/README.md

 * [x] List anything else that you added to improve the site's functionality!
     - [x] User can add image and video and view both at the same time.
+    - [x] **Each post has a down vote button on the post's page.
+Each click decreases its total votes count by one and users can down vote any number of times**

 ## Video Walkthrough